SuperMUC-NG

 Building SeisSol

-Load module.
+Load modules (including seissol-env).
 Add these lines to .bashrc:

 ##### module load for SeisSol